firebadnofire/secure-dns-proxy/README.md

 - **Backpressure:** a limiter caps concurrent upstream work to prevent dial storms during spikes.
 - **Logging:** only state changes and errors are logged; verbosity is configurable.

+## Scaling toward dnsdist-class deployments
+`secure-dns-proxy` is optimized for a single high-performance stub process.
+Achieving dnsdist-level scale for large enterprise networks requires additional engineering such as kernel-bypass ingress, richer health probing, latency-aware load balancing, and distributed caching.
+See [`docs/SCALING.md`](docs/SCALING.md) for a roadmap and configuration guidance for load-balanced upstreams.

 ## License
 GNU Affero General Public License v3.0